202ecommerce/security-advisories/docs/kb/logical_weakness.md

 > }
 > ```

-  3) *Compare the token submitted with a predictable parameter.
+*3) Compare the token submitted with a predictable parameter.
 Add a secret like the COOKIE_KEY as salt !*

 > ***DON'T DO:***
 > ```PHP